fernandoituarte/PepineApp-Back/README.md

 # 📚 Project: Pepine Nest

 ### Description
-**Pepine Nest** is a backend application developed in **NestJS** that provides a robust and scalable API for managing `specific functionality of your application`.
+**Pepine Nest** is a backend application developed in **NestJS** that provides a robust and scalable API for managing product listings, categories, user accounts and orders.
 This project includes JWT authentication, email handling, and straightforward integration with databases using TypeORM.

 ### Table of Contents
 1. [Features](#features)